 A brake stops the cutter blades (and blower on GHS equipped models) from freewheeling within five (5) seconds after disengaging the clutch.
-If the brake system malfunctions and the blades do not stop within five (5) seconds, the brake should be adjusted or repaired before operating the mower.
-Contact your Walker dealer, or refer to ADJUSTMENTS of Clutch Disengagement/Brake Action in Maintenance Instructions.
+If the brake system malfunctions and the blades do not stop within five (5) seconds, the brake should be adjusted or repaired before further operation of the mower.
+Contact your Walker dealer, or refer to Clutch Disengagement/ Brake Action on page 89.